GravityKit/GravityView/readme.txt

 * Change: *Breaking* users without the `unfiltered_html` capability can no longer edit Views.
 * Added: `gravityview/security/allow_unfiltered_html` to not require `unfiltered_html`.
 Dangerous!
 * Fixed: Search All Fields functionality with latest Gravity Forms.
+* Fixed: Some WSOD issues with Gravity Forms deactivated.

 = 2.3.2 on May 3, 2019 =